Co-authored by Professor Andrew Chesnut, Dr. Kate Kingsbury*, and Mr. David B. Metcalfe**

 SANTA MUERTE

-The first member of the Mexican death trinity has been in the limelight during the past decade or so, especially with her appearances in numerous TV series such as Penny Dreadful and Breaking Bad, and movies, such as Bad Boys 3, for which Kingsbury and Chesnut served as expert consultants.
+The first member of the Mexican death trinity has been in the limelight during the past decade or so, especially with her appearances in numerous TV series such as Penny Dreadful and Breaking Bad, and movies, such as Bad Boys 3, for which Chesnut and Kingsbury served as expert consultants.
 Unfortunately, in most media the multifaceted miracle-working saint is portrayed as solely a narco-saint, that is to say a figure appealed to by narco-traffickers for supernatural dirty deeds.
 But the folk saint is far more than that as Chesnut has detailed in “Devoted to Death”.

 For those that have not encountered her before, Santa Muerte is a Mexican folk saint who personifies death in the form of a female skeleton.
 Whether as a gold medallion, or statuette, or votive candle she is typically depicted as a Grim Reapress, wielding the same scythe and wearing a shroud similar to that of the Grim Reaper, her male European forebear.
 Unlike canonized Catholics, folk saints are believed to be spirits of deceased Latin American women and men considered holy for their miracle working powers.
 What really distinguishes the Lady of the Shadows (another popular nickname), however, from other regional folk saints is that for most devotees she is the personification of death itself and not of a real woman that lived and died on Mexican soil.

 In Mexico and Latin America in general, folk saints such as San La Muerte (the Argentine male cousin of Santa Muerte), Jesus Malverde, and Rey San Pascual (the Guatemalan male cousin of the Pretty Girl) have millions of devotees and are often sought out more than the thousands of Catholic saints, most of whom are Europeans who lived centuries ago.
 These Latin American vernacular saints are united to their devotees by nationality, culture and often class.
-Explaining the appeal of the skeleton saint, a Mexico City street vendor stated, “She understands us because she’s a badass (cabrona) like us.”
+Explaining the appeal of the Skeleton Saint, a Mexico City street vendor stated, “She understands us because she’s a badass (cabrona) like us.”
 In stark contrast, Mexicans would never refer to national matroness, the Virgin of Guadalupe, as a cabrona, which is also often uttered to mean “bitch.”

 Santa Muerte is prayed to for miracles by a wide demographic of devotees.
-Depending on the colour of her gown or the votive candle bearing her name, she offers different favours.
-In her ebony gown, she is known for harming enemies, and it is this colour that has earned her the reputation of being a narco-saint, but the media overlooks that this colour is also used for protection, including more recently protection from COVID-19, as Kingsbury and Chesnut have documented.
+Depending on the color of her gown or the votive candle bearing her name, she offers different favours.
+In her ebony gown, she is known for harming enemies, and it is this color that has earned her the reputation of being a narco-saint, but the media overlooks that this colour is also used for protection, including more recently protection from COVID-19, as Kingsbury and Chesnut have documented.
 But what is overlooked by much of the media is that in her red mantle she aids men and especially women with love and lust, while dressed in ivory, the White Girl brings peace, well-being and spiritual cleansing.
 In her gold gown she bestows wealth and abundance and in her green garb she offers her aid with legal matters.
-In her purple cloak she brings health and healing, another colour used to combat COVID-19.
+In her purple cloak she brings health and healing, another color used to combat COVID-19.
 Her blue mantle represents aid with studies, imparting wisdom in academic and other intellectual affairs.
 More recently, in her gown the brown hue of graveyard dirt, she is a necromancer, constituting a conduit for communication between the realms of the living and the dead.

-While some argue that the skeleton saint’s official “feast day” is August 15, there is in fact no official date, and most of the major shrines in the U.S. and Mexico celebrate on varying dates, many on the day they were founded.
-For example, Doña Queta’s historic shrine in the notorious Mexico City barrio of Tepito will commemorate its twenty-second anniversary on Halloween of this year.
+While some erronesouly posit the skeleton saint’s official “feast day” is August 15, there is in fact no official date, and most of the major shrines in the U.S. and Mexico celebrate on varying dates, many on the day they were founded.
+For example, Doña Queta’s historic shrine in the notorious Mexico City barrio of Tepito will commemorate its twenty-third anniversary on Halloween of this year.
 However, increasingly many shrines across Mexico, right down to Oaxaca and Chiapas, have taken Day of the Dead as Santa Muerte’s birthday/deathday and many devotees across Mexico often regale offerings typical of a Day of the Dead altar to their Santa Muerte altar, imagining the Skeleton Saint as a conduit between them and their dearly departed, known as difuntos in Mexico.

 If there is a feast day in the future it will likely be November 2, for the recent decision of devotees to incorporate Holy Death into their Dia de los Muertos commemorations seems to fast be shifting from a trend to a tradition.
-This incorporation has become so popular that Catholic bishops and priests across Mexico, and even some in the U.S., routinely remind parishioners in the weeks preceding Day of the Dead that Santa Muerte stands in opposition to Christian beliefs and as such should under no circumstances be part of the remembrance of deceased family members and friends.
+This incorporation has become so popular that Catholic bishops and priests across Mexico, and even some in the US, routinely remind parishioners in the weeks preceding Day of the Dead that Santa Muerte stands in opposition to Christian beliefs and as such should under no circumstances be part of the remembrance of deceased family members and friends.
 Nevertheless, as Kingsbury experienced in Oaxaca, some even turn to their deceased relatives, beseeching them at their grave sites for permission to attend Santa Muerte celebrations.

 DAY OF THE DEAD

-In the U.S. the Catholic festival of All Hallow’s Eve has taken on the darker image of Halloween, with haunted houses, horror movies, and departed souls returning for trouble rather than tradition.
+In the US the Catholic festival of All Hallow’s Eve has taken on the darker image of Halloween, with haunted houses, horror movies, and departed souls returning for trouble rather than tradition.
 In Latin America and Europe, where Catholic cultural influences have remained relatively strong, the first and second of November continue to hold their ancient ties to festivals associated with honoring, celebrating and continuing interaction with the dead.
 In Mexico, before the Spanish conquest, the Aztecs dedicated most of the month of August to their goddess of death, Mictecacihuatl.
 While today’s celebrations are less extensive – Dia de Muertos (Day of the Dead,) which falls on November 1 and 2, is one of the most anticipated holidays of the year.
 It’s a time to reconnect with deceased family members, ancestors, and friends in a convivial spirit of remembrance and celebration.

 As part of the overarching suppression of Indigenous religion, the Catholic Church exorcised Mictecacihuatl and moved the date to coincide with All Saints’ Day (November 1), which is also known in Mexico as Day of the Innocents for its association with Masses focusing on deceased infants and children, and All Souls Day (November 2), where the focus is on departed adults.

 Visits to the cemetery to bring offerings to the dead, such as candles, flowers -especially Cempasuchil, the distinctive yellow marigolds-, and food, are common, along with offerings left at home altars.
-These are erected to honour the deceased.
+These are erected to honor the deceased.
 They are symbolic expressions or representations of the departed and the love that the living still have for them.

-These altars consist of a photo of the dead surrounded by their favourite objects which are given as offerings, to welcome them and show these souls that they have not been forgotten.
+These altars consist of a photo of the deceased surrounded by their favorite objects which are given as offerings, to welcome them and show these souls that they have not been forgotten.
 Children typically receive toys, candy, sweet tamales, fruit, and other such treats.
-Adults receive libations of their favourite alcoholic beverages, such as Mezcal in Oaxaca and Charanda in Michoacan.
+Adults receive libations of their favorite alcoholic beverages, such as Mezcal in Oaxaca and Charanda in Michoacan.
 They are also offered their favorite dishes, and sometimes cigarettes.
 In graveyards and on altars they are also given the striking sugar skulls, calaveras de azúcar, and pan de muerto (bread of the dead), which will be recognized by many readers outside of Mexico as familiar icons of the tradition.
 Adorned with the name of a deceased relative, the skulls are eaten as a reminder that death is not a bitter end, but rather a sweet continuation of the natural cycles of life.
-At the top of altar, which usually features multiple steps symbolising the ascent to heaven, is often a religious icon which represents the celestial realm, usually this is the Virgin of Guadalupe, or as Kingsbury has observed in Oaxaca, the Virgin of Juquila a dark complected Marian manifestation, but a new trend among some devotees is to have Santa Muerte as the principal deity who takes on a triple role as psychopomp, a conduit to the death and a celestial figure representing the other world.
+At the top of altar, which usually features multiple steps symbolizing the ascent to heaven, is often a religious icon which represents the celestial realm, usually this is the Virgin of Guadalupe, or as Kingsbury has observed in Oaxaca, the Virgin of Juquila a dark complected Marian manifestation, but a new trend among some devotees is to have Santa Muerte as the principal deity who takes on a triple role as psychopomp, a conduit to the death and a celestial figure representing the other world.

 Historically commemoration of Day of the Dead has been more common among working class Mexicans.
 However, the combined influence of the James Bond film, Spectre, and the immensely popular animated movie, Coco, along with growing popularity in the U.S., has led many middle class Mexican urbanites to embrace traditions they used to ignore or even deride.
 In a surreal case of life imitating art, Mexico City held its first Day of the Dead parade in 2016, which strongly resembled the opening scenes of Spectre.
-In a similar vein, some of Chesnut’s Mexican relatives in Michoacan, a state famous for its colorful Day of the Dead commemorations. which incorporate the native Monarch butterfly, only began erecting home altars and posting them on social media after seeing Coco
+In a similar vein, some of Chesnut’s Mexican relatives in Michoacan, a state famous for its colorful Day of the Dead commemorations. which incorporate the native Monarch butterfly, only began erecting home altars and posting them on social media after seeing Coco!

 From the home hearth to the world stage the imagery of Dia de Muertos has become an able ambassador for Mexico’s cultural heritage around the globe!
-Nevertheless it should be noted that the middle class of Mexico City generally treat the event as an excuse for revelry and dressing up in neo-Mexi-gothic garb as opposed to the Indigenous peoples of Mexico, who don their huipil, engage in solemn processions and for whom the event is steeped in traditions that are jovial yet suffused with sadness as mariachi bands play the favourite songs of the dearly departed.
+Nevertheless it should be noted that the middle class of Mexico City generally treat the event as an excuse for revelry and dressing up in neo-Mexi-gothic garb as opposed to the Indigenous peoples of Mexico, who don their huipil, engage in solemn processions and for whom the event is steeped in traditions that are jovial yet suffused with sadness as mariachi bands play the favorite songs of the dearly departed.

 SKELETON DAME